awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 **Important**
 By default, user data scripts and cloud\-init directives run only during the boot cycle when you first launch an instance\.
 You can update your configuration to ensure that your user data scripts and cloud\-init directives run every time you restart your instance\.
 For more information, see [How can I execute user data with every restart of my EC2 instance?](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) in the AWS Knowledge Center\.

-The Amazon Linux version of cloud\-init does not support all of the directives that are available in the base package, and some of the directives have been renamed \(such as `repo_update` instead of `apt-upgrade`\)\.

 Adding these tasks at boot time adds to the amount of time it takes to boot an instance\.
 You should allow a few minutes of extra time for the tasks to complete before you test that your user data directives have completed\.

 **To pass cloud\-init directives to an instance with user data**